evaera/roblox-lua-promise/lib/README.md

       desc: |
         Shorthand for `Promise:andThen(nil, failureHandler)`.

+        Returns a Promise that resolves if the `failureHandler` worked without encountering an additional error.

         ::: warning
         Within the failure handler, you should never assume that the rejection value is a string.
 Some rejections within the Promise library are represented by [[Error]] objects.
 If you want to treat it as a string for debugging, you should call `tostring` on it first.
         :::